 Name: Title:

 Company or City/Town: Telephone:

 Email:

 Name for Incentive Check: No Incentive Accepted:

 Address for Incentive Check:

 Interview date: Time:

 NMR Group on behalf of the sponsors of the Initiative.
-We are conducting follow-up interpreted by this Initiative in the last few more trainings is being used in the field.
-We offer to this interview which should take about 3 to you, your employer, or a charity; you do Your responses will be kept confidential; we will be the confidential. we present to the sponsors of this Initiative.
+We are conducting follow-up into offered by this Initiative in the last few more trainings is being used in the field.
+We offer to this interview which should take about to you, your employer, or a charity; you do Your responses will be kept confidential; we respondents for the findings and analyses we present to the sponsors of this Initiative.
 We a more convenient time.
 [If need to confirm